LokiAndere/MIARFID-VPC-2019-20/README.md

 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/squeezenet.ipynb)

 ### Style swap
 We used vgg16 and vgg19(without color adjustment).
 We incremented the number of iterations.
 We changed the style value to 1.
+50 in our opinion is heavy.
+And content weight a little more.
 We found a mistake: a 0.5 multiplier in content loss function was forgotten.
+Also for some reason in code the generated array is permuted - it is correct to also do the same when converting image to array.
+Which we did.

 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/swap.ipynb)